 The first box represents the Introduction that sets the scene.
 The last box sums up the debates.
 The Body content is in the boxes in-between.
 Of course, this is simple for the purposes of elucidation.

 The ‘vertical’ categories (the “outer” boxes) are: a) Literature supporting euthanasia, b) Literature in opposition to euthanasia, and c) Literature supportive/against euthanasia, but with reservations.
+They are ‘vertical’ because they add new content ideas to advance the discussion.
 The ‘horizontal’ categories (the “inner” boxes) are various arguments or evidence-based considerations for each position.
+They are ‘horizontal’ as they essentially “fill out” examples of the positions articulated in the vertical boxes.
 You now have the beginnings of a literature review!
 It is merely a matter of filling in the details.